-Some configurations of the 12-inch PowerBook G4 have a slot-loading, combination DVD-ROM and CD-RW drive.
+The computer has a slot-loading, combination DVD-ROM and CD-RW drive.
 The drive can read DVD media and read and write CD media, as shown in Table 3-6.
 The DVD-ROM/CD-RW Combo drive also provides DVD-Video playback with DVD MPEG2 decode.